joemoose/dungeoneers.d20/docs/character.md

 If you would prefer to pick from a standard starting equipment set, select one of the following:

-- **Figher**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
+- **Fighter**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, hauberk, helmet, spear, and 10 coins
 - **Healer**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, healer’s kit, bag of books, and 10 coins
 - **Magic-User**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, three spell tablets, and 10 coins
 - **Ranger**: heavy hooded cloak of your choice of color, adventuring gear, travel rations, a dagger, helmet, shortbow and a quiver of arrows, loyal animal companion, and 10 coins